d-bl/GroundForge/docs/help/Reversed-engineering-of-patterns.md

 Recognize patterns
 ------------------

-The [example pages](examples) are the easiest way to start experimenting with grounds.
+The [catalogue pages](Catalogues) are the easiest way to start experimenting with grounds.

 The generated pair diagrams don't care about plaits and something-pin-something and draw them as plain cloth stitches.
-Furthermore are the distances between stitches optimized to some average.
+Furthermore, the distances between stitches are optimized to some average.
-So when trying to start with some familiar pattern to make variations, you may have to simplify, mirror and distort it to recognize it in the [TesseLace Index](TesseLace-Index).
+So when trying to start with some familiar pattern to make variations, you may have to simplify, mirror and distort it to recognize it in the [TesseLace Index](TesseLace-Index) or match up with the encoding system of GroundForge.

-Let us the process with an example:
+Let us illustrate the process with an example:

 ![](/GroundForge/help/images/recognize.png)